Services for Running Jobs¶

 _CONDOR_WRAPPER_ERROR_FILEis only set when the administrator has installed a USER_JOB_WRAPPER.
 If this file exists, HTCondor assumes that the job wrapper has failed and copies the contents of the file to the StarterLog for the administrator to debug the problem.

-OMP_NUM_THREADSis set to the number of cpu cores provisioned to this job.
+OMP_THREAD_LIMITare set to the number of cpu cores provisioned to this job.
 Should be at least RequestCpus, but HTCondor may match a job to a bigger slot.
 Jobs should not spawn more than this number of cpu-bound threads, or their performance will suffer.
-Many third party libraries like OpenMP obey this environment variable.
+Many third party libraries like OpenMP obey these environment variables.

 X509_USER_PROXYgives the full path to the X.509 user proxy file if one is associated with the job.
 Typically, a user will specify x509userproxy in the submit description file.